 2) Dragon Professional Individual v15 was unable to make a coffee.
 I asked three times, it took down my order and no coffee appeared.

-For me this is now an invaluable piece of software, I will use it daily, I will write all of my reviews like this as I like the conversational style of this what has come before.
+For me this is now an invaluable piece of software, I will use it daily, I will write all of my reviews like this as I like the conversational style that this review has taken, informal, maybe, but really getting into my head and my thoughts appearing on screen as I have them.
 I think my reviews will benefit for this.

 If you are not a business owner but you type slowly and have a lot to type, if you have a condition like carpal tunnel syndrome and would find it painful to type or if preparing documents or writing to people is something you have to do for your job but takes up far too much of your time then you could check out Dragon Home.
 Priced at £139.99 and as far as I can tell, using the same speech engine, it may very well save you time and effort.
 Without using the software I would not give any recommendations for it specifically but I am sure you could find another trusted source to get more details.